-A request for an informal hearing must be made in writing and delivered to the HACB either in person or by first class mail, by the close of the business day, no later than 14-10 ealendar business days from the date of the HACB notification of denial of admission.
+A request for an informal hearing must be made in writing and delivered to the HACB either in person or by first class mail, by the close of the business day, no later than 10 business days from the date of the HACB notification of denial of admission.

-Except as provided in Section 3-III.F, the The HACB will schedule and send written notice of the informal hearing within 14 calendar 10 business days of the family's request.
+The HACB will schedule and send written notice of the informal hearing within 10 business days of the family's request.